 WHAT IF I’M PLANNING A MEDICALLY ASSISTED OR C-SECTION BIRTH?

 A doula is there to support you in whatever choices you make for your birth.
-To have a doula present in the labour room is beneficial, regardless of the type of birth you are planning.
+To have a doula present in the labor room is beneficial, regardless of the type of birth you are planning.
 A doula provides emotional, physical and informational support to you in whatever situation.
 In a medicated birth (induction or epidural, etc) this can mean helping you deal with side effects, managing discomfort, and supporting you mentally (especially when it’s a long process).
 For a caesarean, a doula will provide constant support and encouragement, guide you through the process, suggest ways to make it calm, memorable and positive, and will prepare you for an empowered birth experience.

 It is not the doula’s role to choose your type of birth, or to try and steer you one way or another with your decisions.
 Whatever your preferences, she will be with you, supporting you and improving your birth experience.

 WHAT ARE MY OPTIONS FOR BIRTH HERE IN SAN FRANCISCO AND THE BAY AREA?

 You’ve got lots!
 And it can be overwhelming.
 I am more than happy to discuss the hospital, birth center and midwife/obstetrician situation here in SF.
 Get in touch, let’s chat.

 WHAT BOOKS DO YOU RECOMMEND?